JodieHillKitcherside/ci-project01-bcfcls/README.md

 ## Source Pages and Features

 ### Wireframe:
 This is a basic format used to formalise a theory for the website.
 Ideas for the 5 pages are displayed here, including a suggestion for placement of sections.
 Since creating the website, placement of the items have been reconsidered and the hero image changed.
-The social page has also been added in addtion to the orginal plan.
 ![Wireframe - Home](assets/images/screenshots-readme/home-wireframe.png)
 ![Wireframe - Fixtures](assets/images/screenshots-readme/fixtures-wireframe.png)
 ![BCFCLS Nav Bar](assets/images/screenshots-readme/team-wireframe.png)